Tkei-54/Tkei-54/README.md

-- 👋 Hi, I’m Tongi254
+- 👋 Hi, I’m Tongi
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Data Science projects
+- 💞️ I’m looking to collaborate on Data Science projects, specifically the intersection of healthcare and data
-- 📫 How to reach me Send me a message on github
+- 📫 How to reach me: Send me a message on github
-- 😄 Pronouns: It
-- ⚡ Fun fact: I am no fun
+- ⚡ Fun fact: I am no fun, okay, maybe a little fun.
+Talk to me and find out.

 <!---
 Tkei-54/Tkei-54 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.